sunfishcode/basic-text/docs/BasicText.md

  - When [*LSPS Compatibility*] is enabled, replace any U+2028 or U+2029 with U+A.
  - Perform the Replacement actions from the [Sequence Table].
+ - For any scalar value with `General_Category` of `Unassigned` that isn't already preceeded by U+34F, insert U+34F before it.
+ - For any scalar value with `General_Category` of `Unassigned` that isn't already followed by U+34F, insert U+34F after it.
  - Perform the [Stream-Safe Text Process (UAX15-D4)].
- - Perform `toNFC` with the [Normalization Process for Stabilized Strings].
+ - Perform `toNFC` with the [Normalization Process].

 [*NEL Compatibility*]: #options
 [*LSPS Compatibility*]: #options